peteblank/waifu-conversation/README.md

 copy paste the following in the command line:

-sudo apt install awscli mplayer arerecord jq
+sudo apt install awscli mplayer arecord jq

 I added aws config in the script so you can enter your information for aws-cli.